nuuuwan/news_lk3_data/README.md

 The injured have been admitted to the Diyatalawa Base Hospital.

 According to hospital sources, the condition of some of the injured is critical.

+In light of the mishap, the rest of the races at the event have been cancelled.

 ◼️